-If a court does impose a geographic restriction, it will typically include specific details about the area in which the parent must live, as well as any other requirements or limitations.
-For example, the court may specify that the parent must live within a certain number of miles of the child’s school, or may require the parent to provide regular updates on their address and contact information.
+If the court decides that a geographic restriction is necessary, it will typically include specific details about the area in which the parent must live, as well as any other requirements or limitations.
+For example, the court may specify that the parent must live within a certain number of miles of the child’s school or may require the parent to provide regular updates on their address and contact information.

 If the custodial parent violates the geographic restriction, the non-custodial parent may file a motion with the court asking for enforcement of the restriction.
-The court will then hold a hearing to determine whether the custodial parent has indeed violated the restriction.
-If the court finds that the violation was intentional and without good cause, it may take a number of actions.
+If the court finds that the violation was intentional and without good cause, it may take various actions.
+These actions may include:

 - Ordering the custodial parent to pay the non-custodial parent’s attorney’s fees and court costs

 - Modifying the custody order to give the non-custodial parent more time with the child